joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-07-09-family-devos-luke.md

 draft: false
 ---

-**Luke 4:14–15 And Jesus returned in the power of the Spirit to Galilee, and a report about him went out through all the surrounding country.
-15 And he taught in their synagogues, being glorified by all.**
+​		**Luke 4:14–15 (CSB) Then Jesus returned to Galilee in the power of the Spirit, and news about him spread throughout the entire vicinity.
+He was teaching in their synagogues, being praised by everyone.**